dev-mihai/kvm-on-ubuntu-for-morpheus/README.md

 ## Installation

-1. Create the setup script:
+1. Create the setup script and copy the content from `setup.sh` file:

    ```bash
    nano setup.sh